nens/threedi-docs/source/d_1d_objects.rst

      - decimal number
      - No
      - m above datum
-     - Initial water level for the 1D domain.
-For calculation nodes that are added along the length of a channel, pipe, or culvert, initial water levels are linearly interpolated between connection nodes.
+     - Initial water level for the 1D domain
    * - Code
      - text
      - No